queensferryme/dotfiles/README.md

-This repository contains my configuration files (a.k.a dotfiles) in GNU/Linux.
+This repository contains my configuration files (a.k.a. dotfiles) in GNU/Linux.